Matt Casey's long list of courtroom victories in all types of personal injury cases speaks for itself.

 Just months earlier, Casey won a $10 million verdict for a 63-year-old man who was misdiagnosed with ALS, or Lou Gehrig's disease.
 Casey successfully argued that his client, Eric Davenport, never suffered from the fatal neuromuscular disease and that the misdiagnosis delayed treatment for his actual condition, a spinal cord compression.
 Davenport, as a result, will spend the rest of his life in a wheelchair.
 The verdict against a noted ALS specialist was nearly twice the largest medical malpractice verdict in Philadelphia for all of 2010 (read about the case).

-In September of 2013, the Pennsylvania Supreme Court denied the final defense appeal and Davenport will now recover the full amount of the jury's verdict, plus interest, which totals in excess of $11.7 million.
+In September of 2013, the Pennsylvania Supreme Court denied the final defense appeal and Davenport recovered the full amount of the jury's verdict, plus interest, which totaled in excess of $11.7 million.

 Casey won a $6.4 million verdict for the children of a Philadelphia man who died as a result of medical negligence.

 Two Temple University Hospital emergency room doctors misdiagnosed Derrick Harlem's heart condition as pneumonia and discharged him only for him to die of a massive heart attack months later, the jury found.
-Handed down in May 2012, the verdict is among the largest in years in Pennsylvania for a medical malpractice case involving a death (read about the case).
+Handed down in May 2012, the verdict is among the largest in years in Pennsylvania for a medical malpractice case involving a death.
+The verdict was paid in full (read about the case).

 Casey obtained a $10 million settlement in a case of a 40-year-old welder who was killed when a pressurized tank he was working on exploded.
 Reached after the second day of trial testimony, the settlement is one of the largest ever reported in Pennsylvania for a product liability case involving a single death (read about the case).